MSRS Evidence-based Project

-- Practicum Goals & Objectives
+- Project Goals & Objectives

 - Changes in Goals & Objectives

 - Additional supportive documentation will enhance the portfolio.
 Examples include audiovisual materials such as computer-based materials, videotapes, data from projects, or products developed during the experience.

-- Documentation of daily log or journal notes.
+- Documentation of daily log or journal notes

 - Appendices / Exhibits / Tables - Included as needed